warpdotdev/Warp/README.md

 ## Contributing
 Warp is currently closed-source and is not accepting contributions from external developers at this time, though we plan on open sourcing our app in the future.

 Interested in joining the team?
-Please send us an email at hello@warp.dev.
+See our [open roles](https://www.warp.dev/hiring) and feel free to send us an email: hello at warpdotdev

 ## Support and Questions
-1. See our [docs](https://docs.warp.dev) for a walkthrough of the features within our app.
+1. See our [docs](https://docs.warp.dev/help/known-issues) for a walkthrough of the features within our app.
-2. Join our [discord](https://warp.dev/discord) to chat with other users and get immediate help with members of the Warp team.
+2. Join our [Discord](https://discord.gg/warpdotdev) to chat with other users and get immediate help with members of the Warp team.

 For anything else, please don't hesitate to reach out via email at hello@warp.dev